-During my classes I have often been asked what I thought of the Thermomix.
+During my classes I have often been asked what I thought of the Thermomix when I first saw it.
 My response has always been the same.
 “An amazing machine, can do so many things but I wouldn’t buy one”.
 When I was asked why I would never be a Thermomix owner my response was “because I love to experience cooking, I want to make mistakes so I can learn how to do things right”.
 And that is still the case, at least the statement about experiencing cooking is.

 So as I unpacked my Thermomix box you can understand the question running through my head, “had I sold out to the ‘dark side’ of the kitchen?”
 I can tell you after using my machine for less than a week I feel truly enlightened.
 Yesterday I made the most delicious pumpkin soup for my girlfriend for lunch, followed by a snack of raspberry and lemon sorbet.
 Last night I made G & I a chicken, pea and parsley risotto (recipe below) that we both absolutely loved.
 And for all of this I spent maybe an hour in the kitchen including doing the dishes by hand (because I don’t have a dishwasher).